 Hi!
 Thanks for visiting my website.

-I am currently (early 2025) a fifth-year PhD student in Stanford's Mechanical Engineering department.
-I am co-advised by Professors Arun Majumdar and Rob Jackson.
-My research aims to develop processes that catalytically decompose the greenhouse gas methane, with the hope that such processes could be deployed either as emissions-control devices on methane sources or as 'atmospheric methane removal' on ambient air.
-I plan to defend my thesis in the summer of 2025.
-My work has been supported by, among other sources, a NSF GRFP fellowship and the Stanford Sustainability Accelerator.
+My PhD and postdoc research has aimed to develop processes that catalytically decompose the greenhouse gas methane, with the hope that such processes could be deployed either as emissions-control devices on methane sources or as 'atmospheric methane removal' on ambient air.
+My work was supported by an NSF GRFP fellowship.

 While a graduate student, I helped launch Holocene Climate, a direct air capture startup that was awarded a Student XPrize in 2021 and has since gone on to raise public and private funding and to build a pilot-scale DAC machine.
 I've also previously held engineering internships at Livermore National Lab and Wrightspeed, as well as policy-related internships at the California Air Resources Board and at the nonprofit Energy Futures Initiative.

 Outside of school and work, I enjoy rock climbing, hiking, and camping.
-I grew up in both
+I grew up in both Oakland, CA, and Washington, DC.